Privacy Notice for Square Sellers and Website Visitors

 - Remember your information so you do not have to re-enter it;

 - Track and understand how you use and interact with our online services and emails;

 - Tailor our online services to your preferences;

 - Measure how useful and effective our services and communications are to you; and

 - Otherwise manage and enhance our products and services.

 We set some of these automated technologies ourselves, but others are set by third parties who deliver services on our behalf.
-For example, we may use other companies’ web analytics services (described in the “Third-Party Analytics Services” section), which use automated technologies to help us evaluate how customers use our websites.
+For example, we may use other companies’ web analytics services (described in the “Third-Party Analytics Services” section above), which use automated technologies to help us evaluate how customers use our websites.

-HOW LONG WE KEEP YOUR INFORMATION
+HOW LONG WE RETAIN YOUR INFORMATION